Quantum Correlations in the Minimal Scenario: Quantum Connections

 We stress that these equivalences are claimed only for the minimal scenario assumed in this paper.
 For larger parameters NMK, the condition (1) may well be weaker than the others.
-This was noted by Tsirelson who treated the 2M2\marge0 case and showed \cite[Thm.\,3.3]{Tsi85} that for ``odd rank'' there are two inequivalent cyclic representations.
+This was noted by Tsirelson who treated the 2M2\marge0 case and showed \cite[Thm.\,3.3]{Tsi85} that for ``odd rank'' there are two inequivalent cyclic representations (but connected by transposition, a non-unitary operation).
+Recently,~\cite{stMUB} gave another example thanks to the existence of inequivalent MUBs (this time even up to transposition).
 Parallel to Tsirelson's work, uniqueness was shown in \cite{SW1,SW2}.
 At the time, the authors were not aware of cryptographic applications, and R.F.W.~(the second author of \cite{SW1}) thought of this result as a fortuitous algebraic property of the CHSH expression, and unlikely to generalize.
-After an earlier attempt in \cite{FranzWerner}, he only realized with the current work that the methods of \cite{SW1} provide uniqueness for largest scope possible within the 222 scenario.
+After an earlier attempt in \cite{FranzWerner}, he only realized with the current work that the methods of \cite{SW1} provide uniqueness for the largest scope possible within the 222 scenario.

 In cryptography, one generally has only an approximation to $c$.
 Luckily, the uniqueness result holds robustly.
 As shown first in \cite{SW2}, one can find a nearby set of operators and a state realizing $c$ precisely.